 Dan Bennett

 My work is associated with BIG::Diverse, BIG::Everyday & BIG::Health.
-My research themes and interests include ux, complexity, enactivism, phenomenology, psychology & well-being.
+My research themes and interests include ux, user experience, behavioural regulation, complexity, embodiment, human-centred data science, identity and the self, psychology, reflective interaction & well-being.

 Collaborators